TurtleCamera/USACO-TurtleCamera/CSE 199 Workspace/USACO Silver February 2020/Triangles/README.md

       - He wants the sum of the areas of all possible triangles.
   - Learning from my mistakes in the Clock Tree problem, I looked at the maximum size of N. N is at most 10^5, and usually when I see a number like that on USACO, it suggests that some N * log(N) solution is involved.
 The first thing I thought of when I saw that is merge sort, but before I thought too deeply, I thought of how I would be able to compute the areas of all these triangles quickly.
   - The apparently problem wants us to compute the area of squares instead of triangles because it guarantes integers.
+      - This is one of those USACO problems that has to deal with an overflow problem because values will become extremely big when finding the solution.

 ###### Some ideas after reading the problem
 The first thing I thought of was to align all the points based on a point of focus -- that is, I find all the points with either the same x coordinate or same y coordinate as the point of focus as shown below.